 Fish in the Mat-Su

 The rivers, lakes and streams in the Mat-Su are home to numerous species of fish including five species of salmon, trout, grayling, char, Dolly Varden, burbot, sticklebacks, lamprey, burbot and eulachon.
 These fish are important food sources for Alaskans and the many wildlife species that depend on them.
 For information about fish species and fishing opportunities in the Mat-Su, contact Alaska Department of Fish and Game, Palmer office.
+Learn why the Mat-Su is known as the "stillwater fishing capital of Alaska".

 Mat-Su Salmon Habitat